drupalcommerce/commerce-docs/user/pages/03.commerce2/01.getting-started/02.getting-help/docs.md

 constructive:

  - Start with a search in the project's issue queue.
 Avoid posting duplicate issues!
- - If you can't find anything, the Commerce Slack channel is a good next step.
+ - If you can't find anything that's applicable to your problem, the Commerce Slack channel is a good next step.
-   Post a general message about the problem you're having.
-It may be a "known issue".
+   Post a general message about the problem you're having, to start.
+You can get into the details in a specific thread.
+If your problem is a "known issue", you'll probably be directed to the Issue page.
  - Chatting with people in the Slack channel may lead to a suggestion to post a new issue.
  - If you're posting an issue for the first time, review [How to create a good issue].